Cost-Effective Bathroom Remodeling

 Our Bathroom designing tips can help your planning & remodeling project turn out just the way you want it!
 Thank You for stopping by and we look to do our best to help our customers with this process!

-Though your bathroom space maybe similar to others, the little differences can open for different design ideas!
+Though your bathroom space may be similar to others, the little differences can open for different design ideas!
 We will add more tips as time allows!
-Thank You and please sign up to our blog to receive email notifications of when our New Bathroom Remodeling are here submitted!
+Thank You and please sign up to our blog to receive email notifications of when our New Bathroom Remodeling is here submitted!
 Enjoy!

-We are removing of bathtubs today for the accommodation of a very comfortable shower size!
+- We are removing bathtubs today for the accommodation of a very comfortable shower size!
 This opens the width up to be around 60″.
-The standard size and comfortable depth is a minimal of 36″ from back wall to the shower door and glass!
+The standard size and comfortable depth are a minimal of 36″ from the back wall to the shower door and glass!
 Often this involves moving a toilet a little away from the shower to accommodate the minimal of 36″